geekros/react-assistant-playground/README.md

 # GEEKROS REACT ASSISTANT PLAYGROUND

-⚡ A Real-Time AI Assistant Playground Built for the Web Browser ⚡
+⚡ A Real-Time AI Assistant Playground Built for the Browser ⚡

 ## License